chengsun/ep/docs/Diary.md

 -------
 * Moved to using [GLM][glm] for vector and matrices.
 This is a well-tested library and is used in many projects already.
-* Discovered the Verlet integration scheme for simulating physics [here][codeflow verlet].
+* Found a demonstration of the Verlet integration scheme for simulating physics [here][codeflow verlet].
 * Updated Timeline